romanwixinger/profiles-rest-api/documentation/QuestionPOST.md

     {
             "topic": 12,
             "subtopic": 13,
-            "dependencies": “1;3;8”,
+            "dependencies": "Brüche addieren",
+            "dependencies_id": "1;3;8",
             "question": "$\\\\frac{3}{7} + \\\\frac{12}{7}$",
             "correctAnswers": "$\\\\frac{15}{7}}$",
             "appendix": "mL",
             "hint": "Addiere die beiden Zähler.",
             "imageSrc": "http://...",
-            "validation_type": "standardValidation",
+            "validation_type": "singleFraction",
             "set_difficulty": 2
      }
      ```

     The fields 'topic', 'subtopic', 'question' and 'correctAnswers' are strictly required.
 The fields
-    'dependencies', 'appendix', 'hint' and 'imageSrc' are optional but must not be left blank.
+    'dependencies', 'dependencies_id', appendix', 'hint' and 'imageSrc' are optional but must not be left blank.
 The field
     'validation_type' is optional, must not be left blank and defaults to 'standardValidation.'
 Other valid values for
     this field are 'standardValidation', 'singleFraction' and 'multipleString'.